From the post-COVID hiring frenzy to mass layoffs and the AI boom — what 75 months of tech job data reveals about employment cycles.

 Key Takeaways

-• The HN hiring thread remains a leading indicator — worth watching monthly
+- The tech jobs hiring thread remains a leading indicator — worth watching monthly